- Download our Moving to France Guide (PDF)

 Public schools in France

 Education in France is highly centralised, with most public and private schools following the national curriculum mandated by the Ministry of Education.
-Public school in France is free for citizens and for those who can show proof of residence in the form of a signed lease or a utility bill.
-Public schools attendance is based on catchment areas.
+Public school in France is free for citizens and those who can show proof of residence in the form of a signed lease or a utility bill.
+Public school attendance is based on catchment areas.

 School attendance is compulsory for students between six and 16, but parents often enrol their children in a maternelle (kindergarten) from the age of two.
-Students generally spend two or three years at this level before advancing.
+Children generally spend two or three years at this level before advancing.

 Private schools in France

-Private schools in France are either state-sponsored or privately funded.
+Private schools in France are either state sponsored or privately funded.
 These tend to afford smaller class sizes, more individualised instruction, better facilities and improved access to teachers.
 Most private schools in France are Catholic, meaning that the curriculum incorporates a faith-based value system.

 Expats should note that state-sponsored private schools have a better reputation than their privately funded counterparts.

 French is the primary teaching language in most private schools, but expats will find that there are more bilingual options in this category than in public schooling.
 Private schools are also more likely to make an effort to hold special classes for non-Francophone students.
 Parent associations tend to be stronger and more prevalent in private schools.

 Admission requirements and tuition fees of private schools in France may vary considerably.
 Proof of residence is not usually required, but some schools may request previous school records and entrance exams.
 Tuition for state-sponsored schools is generally significantly less than that of privately funded schools.

 There are many international schools in France, though most are located in large commercial centres such as Paris.
 These schools generally either uphold the teaching language and curriculum of an expat's home country, or subscribe to the International Baccalaureate curriculum and teach in English.